fehoppe/SublimeCinemaDescription/README.md

-# SublimeCinemaDescription
+# Cinema 4D Description Syntax for SublimeText
-SublimeText syntax definition for Cinema 4D description resources.
+A SublimeText syntax definition for Cinema 4D description resources.

 This definition has been designed for description resources and captures its *.res and *.str files.
-It can also be used for dialog resources, but won't capture all features of it.
-There will also be some missing flags and types for resource files, due to the format being rather extensive.
-This mostly serves as case of "good enough" ;).
+It can also be used for dialog resources, but will not capture all features of it.
+Some of the more exotic flags and types are also missing for resource files.
+This mostly serves as case of "good enough" and will render the vast majority of resource files correctly.

 The definition captures:
 * .res & *.str files